-So my friend, Marge reveals to me one day the secret of the universe: rice made from cauliflower.
-I know this is, like, so last year, and that I've stumbled upon the wagon after the wheels have already fallen off and everyone's moved onto broccoli rice or something.
+So my friend, Marge, reveals to me one day the secret of the universe: rice made from cauliflower.
+I know this is, like, so 2015, and that I've stumbled upon the wagon after the wheels have already fallen off and everyone's moved onto broccoli rice or something.
 But whatever.
 Putting cauliflower chunks into the food processor and pulsing them into niblets is pretty much a life hack equivalent to this cat's transcendental experience.

-ANYWHOOO, I made a curry with cauliflower rice and it tasted numnums and I've decided to share it here.
+I decided to make curry with this wonder of the universe.
 Mangos were on sale at the store so I threw a couple of those in, but sometimes I like to add raisins for little sweet surprises with the spice.
-I also used brussels sprouts 'cause I love how they soak up the sauce.
-And I always like to add fresh greens to my meals when possible to help move along cheese and other such *necessary* clogs in the drain.
+I also used brussels sprouts ‘cause I love how they soak up the sauce.
+As always, this recipe is easily adaptable.

 Cauliflower Rice Curry